Neural Causal Graph Collaborative Filtering: Variational Inference for NCGCF

-We wish our CNGCF to be robust to unseen (unknown) user preference shift to further enhance our recommendation robustness.
-Catching user preferences is at the core of any recommendation model~\cite{koren2022advances}; however, user preferences are dynamic and may change over time~\cite{10.1145/3485447.3512072,wang2022mgpolicy}.
-For example, a user may once love items with the brand been \textit{Nike} but changes his taste for liking \textit{Adidas}.
-Such a user preference shift can be captured by actively manipulating user preference through interventions on the user preference vector $\mathbf{e}$, i.e., $do(\mathbf{e}= \mathbf{e}^{\prime})$.
-The data after interventions is termed as counterfactual instances~\cite{xiong2021counterfactual} that, if augmented to original training instances, increase the model robustness to unseen interventions.
-Following this intuition, we optimize our CNGCF by considering two different data scenarios, i.e., the clean data scenario in which our CNGCF accesses the data without interventions, and the counterfactual data scenario in which the data is generated by known interventions on user preference vectors.
+We wish our NCGCF to be robust to unseen (unknown) user preference shifts to further enhance the recommendation robustness.
+Catching user preferences is at the core of any recommendation model~\cite{koren2022advances}; however, user preferences may change over time~\cite{10.1145/3485447.3512072,wang2022mgpolicy}.
+For example, a user may once love items with the brand \textit{Nike} but change his taste for liking \textit{Adidas}.
+Such a user preference shift can be captured by actively manipulating user preferences, i.e., manipulating $\mathbf{e}$.

+Since our NCGCF is a Neural Causal Model and is capable of generating ``interventional'' distributions (cf. Section~\ref{sec:NCM}) within the Pearl Causal Hierarchy, the manipulations can be done by performing interventions~\cite{bareinboim2022pearl} on the user preference vector $\mathbf{e}$ using a do-operator $do(\cdot)$, i.e., $do(\mathbf{e}= \mathbf{e}^{\prime})$.
+The data after interventions are called \emph{counterfactual instances}~\cite{xiong2021counterfactual} that, if augmented to original training instances, increase the model robustness to unseen interventions (i.e., user preference shifts).
+Inspired by~\cite{zhang2020causal}, we optimize NCGCF by considering two data scenarios, i.e., the clean data scenario in which our NCGCF accesses the data without interventions, and the counterfactual data scenario in which the data is generated by known interventions on user preference vectors.